 You’ll earn points by spending on the card, get 10 percent statement credits for PlayStation Vue, PlayStation Now and PlayStation Music purchases and 50 percent back on a PlayStation Plus membership if you spend $3,000 in a year.
 You’ll also have ways to earn additional Sony Rewards, including shopping through their Marketplace, taking advantage of special deals and completing certain activities.

 When it comes time to redeem your rewards, you’ll receive about a penny per point in value.
 While you’ll have to redeem points for products from the Sony Rewards Catalog, that isn’t necessarily a bad thing for a gamer.
 Despite the vast redemption selection, your options are still relatively limited compared to the flexibility you would have with a straight cashback card.

-If you have a large purchase you want to finance, you could take advantage of the introductory 0% APR period that is valid until September, 2018.
+If you have a large purchase you want to finance, you could take advantage of the introductory 0% APR period that is valid through your 12/2018 billing period.
 However, the PlayStation card comes with high standard interest rates after that period.
 If you are not able to pay off that balance, you’ll be saddled with a lot of interest, and paying interest negates all the benefits of earning rewards.
 Don’t get the card if you plan to carry a balance after the initial 0% APR.